Sharing is activism

 You also need to reward people and bring consideration from those make the most.

-Organisers have to connect with each volunteers regularly to gather updates on progress, answer any questions or concerns they might have, to brainstorm and strategise.
+Organizers have to connect with each volunteers regularly to gather updates on progress, answer any questions or concerns they might have, to brainstorm and strategise.
 It is also important to ask if volunteers have been able to get promises or at least commitments.
 Promises to friends really work!

 - In the case of politics, follow up after the vote!

-Organisers will get results from all of their volunteers after the elections.
+Organizers will get results from all of their volunteers after the elections.
 They should ask them about their predictions for their contacts and then follow up after the elections to analyse the results.
 Organisers should debrief about things they feel like worked well or improvements to be done.